ipfs/specs/src/http-gateways/path-gateway.md

 Returned directive depends on requested content path and format:

-- `Cache-Control: public, max-age=29030400, immutable` MUST be returned for every immutable resource under `/ipfs/` namespace.
+- `Cache-Control: public, max-age=29030400, immutable` MUST be returned for every immutable resource under the `/ipfs/` namespace.
-  - Generated `/ipfs/` responses such as UnixFS directory listings are not byte-for-byte immutable and SHOULD have a meaningful expiration that allows for generated responses to be updated over time.
-Suggested value is at least one week:
+  - Generated `/ipfs/` responses, such as UnixFS directory listings, are not byte-for-byte stable: their markup can change between implementations and versions, so they MUST NOT be marked `immutable`.
+Give them an expiration that lets caches pick up regenerated markup.
+The underlying data is content-addressed and never expires, so a stale response can only show outdated markup, never invalid data, and a fixed stale window is safe.
+A floor of one week works well:
     `public, max-age=604800, stale-while-revalidate=2678400`.

-- `Cache-Control: public, max-age=<ttl>, stale-while-revalidate=2678400` SHOULD be returned for mutable resources under `/ipns/{id-with-ttl}/` namespace; `max-age=<ttl>` SHOULD
-  indicate remaining TTL of the mutable pointer such as :cite[ipns-record] or DNSLink TXT record.
+- `Cache-Control: public, max-age=<ttl>` SHOULD be returned for mutable resources under the `/ipns/{id-with-ttl}/` namespace, where `<ttl>` is the remaining TTL of the mutable pointer: the :cite[ipns-record] `TTL` field or the DNSLink TXT record TTL.
   - Implementations MAY place an upper bound on any TTL received, as noted in Section 8 of :cite[rfc2181].
+  - A `stale-while-revalidate` or `stale-if-error` window MAY be added to improve CDN and offline behavior, but it MUST respect the pointer's expiration.
+An :cite[ipns-record] with `ValidityType=0` is cryptographically valid only until its `Validity` (EOL) timestamp, and a validating client rejects it once that timestamp passes.
+Cap `max-age` to the remaining validity, and size the stale window so that `max-age` plus the stale window still ends before the EOL; a fixed stale window is unsafe because it can push reuse past the EOL.
+Return `Cache-Control: no-store` for a response backed by an already-expired record.
+This bound is mandatory for the raw record response (`format=ipns-record`), whose body is the signed record itself.
+A DNSLink pointer carries no signature EOL and MAY use a bounded best-effort stale window.
-  - If TTL value is unknown, implementations MAY send a best-effort `Cache-Control` informing caches and CDNs how long a stale response is acceptable.
+  - If the TTL is unknown, implementations MAY send a best-effort `Cache-Control` telling caches and CDNs how long a stale response is acceptable.
-  - No matter if TTL value is known or not, implementations SHOULD always send a [`Last-Modified`](#last-modified-response-header) header with the timestamp of the record resolution.
+  - Whether or not the TTL is known, implementations SHOULD always send a [`Last-Modified`](#last-modified-response-header) header with the timestamp of the record resolution.

 ### `Last-Modified` (response header)